 Applicants will be notified in writing of the admission committee's decision.

-- Submit your resume in the Work and Volunteer Experience Upload section.
+- Resume in the Work and Volunteer Experience Upload section.

-- Submit the Certificate in Technology and Communication supplement, which includes your essay and plan for study, in the Supplemental Documents Upload section.
+- Certificate in Technology and Communication supplement, which includes your statement of purpose, in the Supplemental Documents Upload section.
 The supplement is located in the Downloadable Forms section.

 Before you submit your application, we recommend that you take a few minutes and review each section carefully to verify that the information you entered is correctly displayed.